enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       </p>

-When the tag is a member of `option:preserve` or `option:preformatted` the extension in WSE Haml is to replay the author's input, _preserving_ the Initial Whitespace:
+When the tag is a member of `option:preserve` or `option:preformatted` the extension in WSE Haml is to replay the author's Initial Whitespace, _preserving_ the Initial Whitespace:

       Code 8.8-07